Looking for the latest email marketing statistics for 2025? Your search ends here.

 7. What are the biggest landing page challenges?

-45% of marketers struggle to generate traffic to their landing pages, according to GetResponse.
-33% have poor conversion rates, 18% need help with A/B testing and optimization, and 16% with landing page copy and call to action.
+According to GetResponse, 45% of marketers struggle to generate traffic to their landing pages.
+33% have poor conversion rates, 18% need help with A/B testing and optimization, and 16% need help with landing page copy and calls to action.

 8. How long should an email be?

 The average email contains 435 words and takes approximately 3 minutes to read.
-Subject lines have an average of 44 characters.
-Approximately 7% of subject lines include emojis.
+Subject lines have an average of 44 characters, and approximately 7% of subject lines include emojis.

 9. What is the average email bounce rate?